 The spatial configuration of each recipient STA of the Co-BF transmission

 Whether 2xLDPC will be used for each recipient STA of the Co-BF transmission

+The duration of the MU-BAR/BA frame exchange between the Co-BF coordinating AP and its associated non-AP STAs

 (M#316)The order of user information in the Co-BF Trigger frame shall be the same as the order of users in the UHR-SIG User field for the Co-BF transmission.
 The ordering of user information follows the rules described in 38.3.15.9.6 (User Specific field).
 In addition to the above rules, the order of user information of the users associated with the Co-BF coordinating AP in the Co-BF Trigger frame shall be the same as that in the Co-BF Invite frame.
 The order of user information of the users associated with the Co-BF coordinated AP in the Co-BF Trigger frame shall be the same as that in the Co-BF Response frame.